DragonMinded/PyStreaming/README.md

             # delays, you can reduce this down to 1s.
             hls_fragment 3s;

             # How much playback buffer we keep around.
-If you are experiencing large
+If this is too short, there
-            # stream delays, you can reduce this down to 10s.
-Be sure to adjust the
+            # will be no live replay buffer available in the video player.
+Should
-            # hls_playlist_length option in config.yaml to match!
+            # be a multiple of the hls_fragment length above.
             hls_playlist_length 30s;
         }
     }